 In addition to the proactive steps of eating right and exercising both your brain and body, it is important to limit stress in your life.
 Being committed to relaxing will help you to ward off the stressors that could lead to mental decline both now and down the road.

-Lastly, taking a targeted supplement aimed at boosting cognitive health is one of the easiest and most effective ways to improve this outcome as you age.
-A supplement such as Neurochron® supplies the right mix of vitamins, antioxidants and cell membrane stabilizers that your brain needs to support optimal mental function, concentration and memory.
-The unique blend of nutrients works to support healthy circulation within the brain while also guarding against harmful oxidative stress.
+Lastly, taking a targeted supplement aimed at boosting normal cognitive function is one of the easiest and most effective ways to improve this outcome as you age.
+The right mix of vitamins, antioxidants and cell membrane stabilizers is important to support optimal mental function, concentration and memory.

 It is important to note that some degree of forgetfulness is normal as you age.
 However, by being proactive to reduce your modifiable risk factors, you will be doing your mind a favor as you get older.